Sixth Judicial District Guardianship and Conservatorship Monitoring Program

 What is a Guardian?

-A Guardian is a court-appointed person responsible for the care, custody, and control of the PERSON under guardianship on a temporary and permanent basis.
+A Guardian is a court-appointed person responsible for the care, custody, and control of the PERSON under guardianship on a temporary or permanent basis.

 What is a Conservator?